 The interactive Summary Reports that integrate your genetic data work on all modern browsers — except for Internet Explorer.
 Unfortunately, the interactive features will not work in Internet Explorer, and you will need to use an alternative browser.
 (Chrome, Edge, Safari, Firefox, Brave, Opera)

 Will the reports work in permanent incognito mode in Firefox?

 No. The interactive reports that use your genetic data need access to your browser’s temporary files cache.
-It is not allowed in incognito mode on Chrome nor permanent incognito mode in Firefox.
+It is not allowed in incognito mode on Chrome nor permanent private browsing mode in Firefox.

 What happens when I select my raw genetic data .txt file to use on the website?